 While not specifically an evil costume change, Speedball post-Civil War dropped his bright orange, yellow, and blue spandex in favor of a new name, "Penance" (dubbed "Bleedball" by fans), and an accompanying outfit that was black and red with metal armor and spikes.
 LOTS of spikes.
 On the INSIDE.
 Which served a dual purpose: he needs to feel pain in order to activate his incredibly destructive powers, and when he found the guy who really blew up Stamford, he put the costume on him.

 During his fake Face-Heel Turn, he wore a red and black costume instead of his typical blue and black one.
 No one was fooled for a second.

 And an evil future Nightwing, called Deathwing, has a costume that includes shoulder spikes, a plunging neckline, and a nipple ring.

 The red and black came back for the reboot.
 Fans were initially not happy, citing that he either looks like his evil self, or Terry from Batman Beyond.
-After implementation, it wasn't bad.
+After implementation, it wasn't bad, it just has a big Broken Base.
 The idea was to have all the former Robins in red.

 In the Star Wars Expanded Universe comics taking place after the movies, Luke Skywalker undergoes Sith apprenticeship in order to explore the Dark Side (as well as convert other dark-siders over to his side, and sabotage the newly-cloned Emperor's plans).
 Naturally, the Emperor takes it upon himself to make a "better", more Darth Vader-like artificial hand for Luke, and he gets an ominous-looking cape and glowing eyes.
 His costume is very Vaderesque; see it on In the Blood.